 Other tests may be performed to provide more information about the bile duct cancer.
 These include:

 The type of biopsy performed depends on the location of the tumor.
 The doctor can remove tissue samples during a procedure called a percutaneous transhepatic cholangiography (PTC), which is now rarely used, or another procedure called an endoscopic retrograde cholangiopancreatography (ERCP).
 PTC and ERCP are described below.
-Or, a computed tomography scan (CT or CAT scan, see below) may help guide a thin needle through the skin into the area to collect a sample of cells.
+Or, a computed tomography scan (CT or CAT scan, see below) may help guide a thin needle through the skin into the suspicious area to collect a sample of cells.

-Other tests can suggest that cancer is present, but only a biopsy can make a definitive diagnosis.
 Occasionally, a biopsy is not possible.
 In this uncommon situation, people will be treated for bile duct cancer based on other test results and symptoms.

 To view the bile duct, the doctor can also use an endoscopic ultrasound.
 The doctor inserts a thin, flexible tube, called an endoscope, through the mouth.
 An ultrasound probe is built into the endoscope.
 A needle can then be passed through the scope to take cells from the mass.